tztz/get_access_token/README.md

 # Access Token (JWT) Fetcher

-Fetches and prints a JWT (access token) for a given environment.
+Fetches and prints an access token (JWT) for a given environment.

 ## Build